eaprelsky/infodynamics/book/11_what_the_data_reveals.md

 ## Individual Differences as Circuit Parameters

-Information physics reveals that what we call "individual differences" in learning are actually variations in fundamental electrical parameters that can be measured and optimized.
+Information dynamics reveals that what we call "individual differences" in learning are actually variations in fundamental electrical parameters that can be measured and optimized.

 **Cognitive Voltage Sensitivity:**
 People vary dramatically in their response to different types of information voltage: